thisizvijay/thisizvijay/README.md

 ![build: passing](https://img.shields.io/badge/build-passing-success)
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a software engineer with 4+ year's of experience, working on production of SaaS applications in Startup's and Enterprise environments. \
+💡 &nbsp;I'm a software engineer with 4+ year's of experience, working on production of SaaS applications in Startup's and Enterprise &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;environments. \
 💻 &nbsp;I'm recently graduated MSc Computer Science at Queen Mary University of London (Sep, 2022 - Sep, 2023).\
 🌱 &nbsp;I'm on track for learning more about Distributed Systems and Artificial Intelligence.\
-✍️ &nbsp;In my free time, I play RPG mobile games, random walks apart from coding.\
+✍️ &nbsp;In my free time, I'll go random walks, meetups, games apart from coding.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at vijaykumar4495@gmail.com.
 I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/10OSSrjyOuv_68zzXXWNIrm2lmZ7dMVAT/view?usp=drive_link) for more details about work experience.